Grab £45 in free bets with Paddy Power for the York Ebor festival

 Claiming your £45 free bet at Paddy Power after registration is both simple and secure.
 Simply follow these steps:

-The Group 1 Yorkshire Oaks (3.35) featuring Savethelastdance and Bluestocking is the day's showpiece event at York.
-The big race follows the competitive Clipper Handicap (3.00), in which Akhu Najla looks unexposed in a field of well-known performers.
+The Group 1 Coolmore Wootton Bassett Nunthorpe Stakes (3.35) featuring the high-class Highfield Princess is the day's showpiece event at York.
+The big race follows the Weatherbys Hamilton Lonsdale Cup Stakes (2.25) and the Al Basti Equiworld Dubai Gimcrack Stakes (3.00).
 What do our Spotlight experts make of it all?

-York brings out the best in BLUE FOR YOU and the topweight can win this race for the second consecutive season.
-Point Lynas wasn't seen to best effect in the Royal Hunt Cup last time but his close second over C&D in May represents strong form and he is second choice.
-Three-time course winner Northern Express is in the form of his life and is next on the list, while Akhu Najla and Terwada are unexposed and others to consider.
-Ben Hutton

 Paddy Power has an ideal platform for those looking to optimise their betting experience during York Ebor festival.
 With its reputation as a reliable powerhouse in the online sports betting sphere, Paddy Power guarantees an excellent experience for their punters.